Van Cortlandt Adventures

 Bring your students to the third largest park in New York City, Van Cortlandt Park, for a truly unique educational experience in a beautiful natural setting.
 Our programs allow you to add 1,146 acres of wetlands, meadows, old growth forest and a lake to your classroom.
 Whether you come once or several times, your students will have fun and learn the importance of preserving nature.

 Our Van Cortlandt Adventure programs can now be booked online using Explorable Places.
 Please Note: We are implementing a nominal registration fee of $500/education program beginning in the Fall of 2019.
-We will open up Fall 2019 in early September.
+We will open up Fall 2019 registration dates in early September.
 Volunteer programs for school groups remain free.
 For additional information, contact Sara Kempton at firstname.lastname@example.org or by phone at 718-601-1553.